-Diabetes-related behaviours were assessed using the Public in China (QHLDP), which was designed by the Chinese Centre of Health Education and had a high reliability and validity with Cronbach's $\alpha$ of 0.866.
+Diabetes-related behaviours were assessed using the Questionnaire of Health Literacy of Diabetes Mellitus of the Public in China (QHLDP), which was designed by the Chinese Centre of Health Education and had a high reliability and validity with Cronbach's α of 0.866.
 The questionnaire included eight categories (table 1): average daily sedentary time; frequency of physical activities per week; regular or irregular diet; whether paying attention to diet control or not; daily dietary preferences (eg, bland diets, high-salt diets, high-fat diets); frequency of physical examinations per year; current smoking status; and current consumption of alcohol.
 Among the eight categories, the question regarding dietary preferences was given in multiple choice format while the other seven questions were single selections.
-Sedentary lifestyle simi
+Sedentary lifestyle